Measurement-induced purification in large-N hybrid Brownian circuits: Hybrid Brownian circuits

 \end{widetext} where we have expressed the path integral over spins $\mvec{S}^r$ as a time-ordered exponential propagator $K[F_{rs},\psi_0,\psi_T]$ and the choice of boundary states $\ket{\psi_0},\ket{\psi_T}$ determines whether the expression corresponds to $Z_2$ or $P^2$.
 The path integral expression \eqref{eq:pathintegral} is the main technical result of this section.
+Here the quadratic terms in the action $\propto J G_{rs}^2$ correspond to the unitary part of the dynamics while the linear terms $\propto \gamma G_{rs}$ correspond to the non-Hermitian weak measurement part.
+The competition between these two terms as a function of $\gamma / J$ is what drives the measurement-induced phase transition in this model.

 Due to the overall factor of $N$ preceding the action $I[F_{rs},G_{rs}]$ in Eq. \eqref{eq:pathintegral}, we can evaluate the path integral via steepest-descent when $N$ is large.
 In this limit, the action $I$ may be viewed as a classical Lagrangian where the first two terms describe effective potential energies for the mean fields $G_{rs}$ and the third term is a coupling between the $G_{rs}$ and the Lagrange multipliers $F_{rs}$.
 The propagator $K$ evolves an initial state $\ket{\psi_0}$ of four spin-1/2 degrees of freedom $\mvec{S}^r$ to a final state $\ket{\psi_T}$ under the influence of time-dependent external fields $i F_{rs}(t)$.
 We perform this steepest-descent analysis for time-independent fields $F_{rs},G_{rs}$ in section \ref{sec:bulksp}, and consider time-dependent fields leading to instanton transitions in section \ref{sec:instantons}.
 This large-$N$ analysis yields an analytically tractable description of the system over a large portion of the phase diagram shown in Fig. \ref{fig:phasediagram}.